aelmer98/Server_Performance_Stats/README.md

 * A Linux-based operating system.
 * Bash (the script is written for `#!/bin/bash`).
 * Standard Linux utilities: `awk`, `top`, `free`, `df`, `ps`, `grep`, `head`.
-How to use this:
-Create the file: In your project directory, run:

-Bash

-nano README.md
-Paste: Paste the text above into the editor.

-Save: Press Ctrl+O, then Enter, then Ctrl+X.

-Push it to GitHub:

-Bash

-git add README.md
-git commit -m "Add project README file" git push